 - Travel is my biggest hobby.
 And, if you are like me, nothing will keep your feet planted at home.
 We will find the money, we will find the time, and we will find the energy required to travel.

-My main travel partner is my husband.
-I call travel our “super power,” because the best moments of our marriage are spent wandering.
-Of course, it is also when we are at our most ridiculous.
-We are both fortunate to have full-time jobs, which means I am writing purely for fun and in my spare time.
+I am fortunate to have a full-time job, which means I am writing purely for fun and in my spare time.
 In other words, if I say nice things about anyone or anything, it’s just because I like them.
 Also, this means that I am going to post only when there is something to write.

 I think that’s it.
 You know all the important stuff.